pasimoes/oracledev-microservice-k8s-workshop/README.md

-# Oracle Developer Workshop - Microservice Helidon CD with Oracle Pipeline and Oracle Engine for Kubernetes (OKE)
+# Oracle Cloud Developer Workshop - Microservice Helidon CD with Oracle Pipeline and Oracle Engine for Kubernetes (OKE)

 ## Before You Begin